 Openly proclaiming to be a reflection and search for architectural economy, the work undertaken by Anne Lacaton and Jean-Philippe Vassal focuses on reduced-cost constructions in order to rejuvenate the dialogue with contracting authorities.
 Research on hybridizations, between a contemporary building concept and the use of the most diversified techniques, produces projects that make the most of construction programs by upsetting building contractors' standard usages.

 In 2005, Lacaton & Vassal and architect Frédéric Druot were selected to reshape the Tour Bois le Prêtre, a 17-story housing tower on the city’s northern edge designed by architect Raymond Lopez in 1957.
 The team cut away most of the thick façade’s panels, installing balconies and large sliding windows in their place.
 Besides opening the apartments to more natural light, the units are being significantly enlarged and opened, and the firm installed new plumbing, bathrooms, ventilation, and electric systems.
 The project won the Design of the Year by the UK’s Design Museum in 2013.

-The practice has received the Erich Schelling Award (2006), International Fellowship of the Royal Institute of British Architects (2009), Daylight and building components of the Velum Foundation, Copenhagen (2011) and Heinrich Tessenow Gold Medal (2016), and the Mies van der Rohe Award (2019).
+The practice has received the Erich Schelling Award (2006), International Fellowship of the Royal Institute of British Architects (2009), Daylight and building components of the Velum Foundation, Copenhagen (2011), Heinrich Tessenow Gold Medal (2016), and the Mies van der Rohe Award (2019).

 Anne Lacaton was appointed as Associate Professor of Architecture & Design at the ETH Zurich in July 2017.
 As an academically outstanding teacher with socio-political integrity and a visionary approach to architecture, her designs and constructions make a clear statement in support of the human rather than the iconic.
 She shows great consideration for the concerns of the people involved, such as residents in areas undergoing redevelopment.
 Her design concepts aim to facilitate user participation, both in residential buildings as well as schools or museums.